jakegalligan/WebParser/README.md

 ## Runing the application
 ### 1. Executable Jar File
-Clone repository and create an executable jar file which will then be able to run the application. **Note** Jar files can be sent directly to user upon request.
+Clone repository and create an executable jar file which will then be able to run the application. **NOTE:** Jar files can be sent directly to user upon request.
 To run jar file:
 ```bash
 java -jar [name of jar file]
 ```